 Through this hotspot, thousands of individuals and families in agricultural bonded labour are coming together for their rights to land, incomes, education and dignity – working for an end to this inter-generational form of modern slavery.

-Above: A Harwa labourer.
+Above: A Harawa labourer.
 Photo: Sunil Sainju, Geneva Global

 The South-Eastern Nepal hotspot is a comprehensive community-based program, currently supporting 9 local NGOs’ and 4 specialist NGOs’, and aims to contribute significantly to the eradication of this form of bonded labour.
 The inter-linked strategies of the hotspot, based on communities’ and local NGO’s understanding of the root causes include: